bnasslahsen/hello-autonomousdb/README.md

 - You have setup the link:https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm[required keys]
 - You know the link:https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm#five[required OCIDs]

+## Terraform configuration

+Obtain the necessary OCIDs.
+You can follow the documentation for link:https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#five[obtaining the tenancy and user ocids]

+The following OCIDs are required:

+1. Compartment OCID
+2. Tenancy OCID
+3. User OCI

+Set mandatory parameters of variables.tf:
+- `region` : Region of the tenant.
+- `tenancy_ocid`: OCID of the tenant.
+- `user_ocid`: User OCID.
+This user will be creating the different resources in O.C.I.
+- `fingerprint`: Fingerprint of your API KEY.
+- `private_key_path` : The path of your private key.
+This property is not mandatory, if you are using the Resource Manager.
+Set optional parameters of variables.tf:
+- `db_name`: The ATP database name
+- `db_password`: The ATP database password
+-`oke_cluster_name`: The name of your kubernetes cluster

 ## Provisioning the infrastructure with Terraform

 After following the configuration steps: